Stony Brook to Collaborate with "NextStep" to Build a Rehabilitation Facility for People with Paralysis

 NextStep is a nationwide movement that aims to revolutionize the quality of healthcare for the physically challenged community.
 NextStep has paved the way with the first community facility in the U.S. to offer Locomotor and activity based training at its state of the art facility in Los Angeles and continues its vision to expand across the United States.
 The organization’s other initiatives are participation in cutting edge research, education, and awareness programs that are focused on enhancing the lives of the 6 million people in the U.S. living with paralysis.

-NextStep is a member of the Christopher & Dana Reeve Foundation NeuroRecovery Network (NRN) Community Fitness and Wellness (CFW)
+NextStep is a member of the Christopher & Dana Reeve Foundation NeuroRecovery Network (NRN) Community Fitness and Wellness (CFW) Program.

 About Stony Brook University School of Health Technology and Management